Admissions Process for children ages 18 months to 6 years

 2) Schedule a Classroom Observation: Once you have attended a School Showing, we invite you to schedule a classroom observation for either the north or south campus.
 Observations offer a window into the daily life of a classroom designed specifically to meet the needs of the young child.
 Observations are for adults only.
 Please call 512-892-0253 ext.
 20 or email firstname.lastname@example.org to schedule an observation.

 3) Submit an Application: Apply on line any time.
 A non-refundable $100 fee is required with each application.
 Once we have received an application, your child will be added to our waiting pool and you will begin receiving information regarding our upcoming admissions events via email.
 Children are selected from the waiting pool based on a number of factors designed to create balance within the individual classroom communities.
 Apply Here

 4) Attend Prospective Parent Presentations: Parents interested in learning more about Austin Montessori School and the Montessori approach are encouraged to attend a core series of three Prospective Parent Presentations.
 Attendance of these presentations is taken into consideration when offering placement.
 These presentations may be attended in any order and will be repeated during the spring semester.
 These presentations are for adults only, but infants in arms are welcome to attend.
-Register using the links below.
+To register, complete an inquiry.

 School Showings – South Campus